Support Home Experiment Builder Experiment Tree Nodes

 Example: Order Node

-1. The Order Node can only randomise the order of individual nodes.
-To randomise the order of groups of nodes, lay out the possible orders in your Experiment Tree and use a Randomiser Node to assign participants to each order.
+To randomise the order of groups of nodes, lay out all possible orders in your Experiment Tree and use a Randomiser Node or Allocator Node to assign participants to each order.

-2. If you use the Order node in conjunction with a Repeat Node, then the order will change between participants but within one participant's experiment tree the order will remain the same on each repeat.
+If you use an Order node inside a Repeat Node, the order will change between participants, but within one participant's experiment tree the order will remain the same on each repeat.

-The Order Node adds 1 new data column to your metrics spreadsheet for each Order Node in your experiment:
+The Order Node adds 1 new data column to your downloadable data for each Order Node in your experiment:

 Column Name Description